Gaussian approximation for sums of region-stabilizing scores: Modified bounds on the Wasserstein and Kolmogorov distances and proof of Theorem

 for all $y \in \XX$, $\mu\in\Nb$ with $\mu(\XX)\le 1$, and $s \ge 1$. \end{lemma}

 \begin{proof} Let $\e:=p/2$.
 We argue as in \cite{LSY19}.
 For $\mu=0$, using Lemma~\ref{lem:D} followed by Jensen's inequality,

-By (A2), the first summand is bounded by $2^{3+\e}M_{s,p}(y)^{4+\eps}$.
+By (A2), the first summand is bounded by $2^{3+\e}M_s(y)^{4+\eps}$.
 Following the argument in \cite[Lemma~5.5]{LSY19}, the second summand can be bounded as

-where for $i=1,\dots,5$,
+where for $i \in \{1,\dots,5\}$,

-Here $\sP_{s}^{i, \neq}$ denotes the set of $i$-tuples of distinct points from $\sP_{s}$, where multiple points at the same location are considered to be different ones.
-Applying the multivariate Mecke formula in the first equation, H\"older's inequality followed by Lemma~\ref{lem:Dmom} in the second step and Lemma~\ref{lem:Dnull} and the monotonicity of $R_s$ in the second argument in the third step, we obtain for $1 \le i \le 5$,
+Here $\sP_{s}^{i, \neq}$ stands for the set of all $i$-tuples of distinct points from $\sP_{s}$, where multiple points at the same location are considered to be different ones.
+Applying the multivariate Mecke formula in the first equation, H\"older's inequality followed by Lemma~\ref{lem:Dmom} in the second step and Lemma~\ref{lem:Dnull} and (A1.2) in the third step, we obtain for $1 \le i \le 5$,